BUFFINGTON: Benton the bigot

 When has Benton ever shown personal courage in the face of adversity?

-In 50 years, John Lewis will still be remembered for his courage and decency.
+In 50 years, John Lewis will still be remembered for his courage, decency and humanity.

 Who will remember Tommy Benton?